-Yes, weeds are weeds no matter where they sprout.
-The best weed killer for driveways will work on gravel, sand, or even where weeds sprout from cracks on concrete driveways.
+Yes, weed killers work on weeds no matter where they sprout.
+The best weed killer for drivewayswill work on gravel, sand, or even where weeds sprout from cracks on concrete driveways.

 Q. How do I use weed killer on gravel?

 Follow the manufacturer’s directions.
-Spray or sprinkle the product on at the recommended rate.
-Granular products may require watering afterward, while some sprays should not be applied when rain is in the forecast.
+Spray or sprinkle the product on the weeds at the recommended rate.
+Granular weed killer may require watering afterward, while some sprays should not be applied when rain is in the forecast.